 Make Sure All Hardware is Working

 Just like all systems in your home, time wears down parts and hardware, creating more garage-door problems.
 Eventually, the roller bearings will need to be replaced.
 Roller bearings made of nylon are a good investment, as they require less lubrication and are not quite as loud as rollers made of metal.
-Contact Accent Garage Doors if you notice any broken parts so that they can replace them without delay.
+Additionally, if your garage uses a cable system, check that none of it has frayed or corroded through the protective coating.
+If you see these signs, get vinyl coated cable here to replace this, or contact Accent Garage Doors if you notice any broken parts so that they can replace them without delay.

 Consider Installing a Weather Seal